Applied AI Live

 - Set computer to never sleep/hibernate

-- Test both mics
+- Test both mics and the speaker

 - Charge portable speaker and queue up music playlist